dbvker/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - The closure happens when the inner function reaches out to personalDice and receives the parameter name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - The name 'Dan' is always the same.
+The newRoll constant will change on each roll.
 c.
 What is the lexical scope of `newRoll`?
+  - The lexical scope is the return function.

 ### Task 3 - Stretch Goals